 Managing can be overwhelming; role models helpfully remind us that we’re not the first to do anything.

-3. Find new peers.
 You need new people to text.
 Developing relationships with others at your management level gives you a safe peer group among which you can discuss confidential information.
 If you’re not finding connections internally, reach out to manager friends in other workplaces.
-It is helpful to normalize your managing experience by hearing about the stuff going on at other companies (AND HOOO BOY IS STUFF GOING ON OUT THERE HAVE YOU EVER HEARD OF UBER I MEAN REALLY.)
+It is helpful to normalize your managing experience by hearing about the stuff going on at other companies (AND HOOO BOY IS STUFF GOING ON OUT THERE.)

 You will be less tempted to share confidential information with internal friends if you have a healthy channel to absorb it.
 Vent upwards and outwards, no exceptions.